Exclusive: H&M's Spring '20 Studio Collection Is About Freedom, Sustainability, & Permanent Summer Vibes

 Contrary to popular belief, the most anticipated collections debuting during Fashion Month don't all come from luxury designers sporting quadruple-digit price tags.
-H&M not only put on some of the most memorable events of the month, but also make it easy for everyone to buy what they've just seen.
+H&M not only puts on some of the most memorable events of the month, but also makes it easy for everyone to buy what they've just seen.

 Today, the Scandinavian fast-fashion retailer known for its designer collaborations and sustainability initiatives announced the official launch date for the long-awaited spring '20 Studio Collection.
 On sale February 20th, the 45-piece collection is more fashion-forward than H&M's mainline, and made with more attention to quality.
 “We have a dedicated design team that works on H&M Studio,” says the brand’s creative director Ann-Sofie Johansson.